pulumi/examples/aws-stackreference-architecture/README.md

 ## Application

-1. Change to the database project
+1. Change to the application project
     ```bash
     cd application
     ```